likithpala7/VQ-VAE/README.md

 # VQ-VAE
-Creating a VQ-VAE to improve image generation quality of VAEs
+Creating a VQ-VAE to demonstrate the improvement of image generation quality over VAEs